-SIGCSE'04, March 3-7, 2004, Norfolk, Virginia, USA.
-Copyright 2004 ACM 1-58113-798-2/04/0003 ...\$5.00.
+SIGCSE2004 '04 Norfolk, Virginia, USA Copyright 200X ACM X-XXXXX-XX-X/XX/XX ...\$5.00.
 We designed a new CS1 course, CS1315 Introduction to Media Computation, that specifically addresses these issues.
-Our approach is to offer an alternative path into computer science as suggested in some of the recent studies of the problem [8].
 During its Spring 2003 pilot offering, we evaluated the effects of this approach on female students.
 This paper describes the attitudes of women in the course and compares these attitudes with females in a traditional CS1 on the same issues.
 We discuss the design of the course and assessment results in the context of research issues for women in computing.
 Then, we examine the attitudes of women in the course and contrast with females in a traditional CS1.